JPISolutions/OrificeMeterConfig_JSON/README.md

 ## AGA3
 This section contains all the primary parameters required for the AGA3 calculation.
 Orifice and pipe materials shall be the materials specified in the AGA3 standard.
 They will be listed here sometime soon too.
+Edit 2018/10/02 - Moved baseTemperature and basePressure up a level since it may be used with the AGA8 parameters as well.

 		"AGA3":  {
 			"calculation": "AGA3 1992",